By Language 32 min read

 page = browser.new_page()

-page.wait_for_selector(".content") # wait for the data to appear
+page.wait_for_selector(".content") # wait for the data, not for the page

 html = page.content()